ckng0221/restaurantreview-sentiment-analysis/README.md

 The deployed Restaurant Review Sentiment Analysis Tool web application can be found on: https://restaurant-sentimentanalysis.herokuapp.com/

-The Tool can be used either directly on web page submiting the input or directly using REST API.
+The Tool can be used either directly on web page by submiting the input or directly sending POST requests via REST API.

+## Directories

+**data** : Consists of raw data and cleaned data.
+Raw data consists of restaurant names at various locations in Malaysia, and the raw data collected.

+**notebook** : Consists of the work done on data and linguistic features analytics, and sentiment analysis model development, in Jupyter Notebook.

+**webapp** : The source code for the Restaurant Review Sentiment Analysis Tool.

+**webscraping_app** : Consists of the source codes used for the web scraping application for Google reviews and TripAdvisor.

 ========================================================================================